JankariTech/blog/src/assets/BDDWithFlutter/BDDWithFlutter.md

 Next the new .dart file with the step definitions need to be imported in `app_test.dart`:
 `import 'steps/tap_button_n_times_step.dart';`

-Additionally every class we add in the steps definitions we also have to register in the `stepDefinitions` array in `app_test.dart`, the line has to be:
+Additionally, every class we add in the step definitions we also have to register in the `stepDefinitions` array in `app_test.dart`, the line has to be:
 `..stepDefinitions = [TapButtonNTimesStep(), GivenCounterIsSetTo()]`

 Remember: The step `Then I expect the "counter" to be "10"` is a built-in-step.
 So we don't need to write any code for it, it will look for a text-widget with the key `counter` and assert its value.